favonia/cloudflare-ddns/docs/designs/guides/lint-suppressions.markdown

 - If not, does the comment say why this exception is acceptable here?

 If the answer to those questions is weak, the suppression should usually be rewritten or removed rather than normalized.

+## Scope Boundary

+This note defines when inline `//nolint` is acceptable.

+It does not define:

+- which linters are enabled repository-wide
+- feature-specific correctness rules
+- whether a warning is acceptable if a code change can remove it cleanly